Forced to flee, they had to abandon

-A small sign board announced this to be Khatok Chenmo.
+A small signboard marked this to be Khatok Chenmo.
 I had no clue what it meant and I did not know who to ask.
 It was only on my way out that I met this friendly guard who explained that this referred to the key courtyard where all the important religious ceremonies were performed by the royal family.

 It was fun discovering these magnificent balconies and windows, which seemed to have been restored by the ASI.
 While the rest of the palace appeared dull, the entire look was enhanced by these lovely pieces.
-They were simple enough with geometrical grooves but it is their contrast of colors and the colored flag-line that was hung above that made the whole appearance so grandiose.
+They were simple enough with geometrical grooves but it is their contrast of colors and the prayer flags that was hung above that made the whole appearance so grandiose.

 Adding to the spectacular look, was the view that you got from these.
 It felt as if you were looking at a painting.For me, these pieces are a perfect example of how sometimes simplicity is the best form of beauty.

-Duk-kar Lhakhang or the Temple of the Royals
+Duk-kar Lhakhang – the Temple of the Royals inside Leh Palace

 While on one side you had the courtyard for religious ceremonies, on the other side of the same level was a narrow entrance that lead to an active temple – the Duk-kar Lhakhang.
 This used to be the temple for the royal family and even now, is used for religious festivals.
 You can visit inside but photography is not permitted within.
 Respecting that I did keep aside my camera to feast my eyes on the gorgeous interiors -bright, vibrant, mostly in red and with a very contrasting calm atmosphere.
 Religious poles held some prayer flags and it just seemed befitting for royalty.

 Climbing up the rest of the levels made me really feel like Indiana Jones.
 Oops, sorry – Ladakhi Jones.
-Those mysterious corridors that zig zagged around to open to smaller alcoves and passages and along the way, I found my various treasures.
-Finally, I landed in this huge room.
-Now an exhibition for ASI, this was the Hall of Public Audience.
-The hall had this tall roof like structure which let in some natural light through its holes.
+Those mysterious corridors that zig-zagged around to open to smaller alcoves and passages and along the way, I found my various treasures.
+Finally, I landed in this huge room that has now become the Leh Palace Museum.
+Originally, this was the Hall of Public Audience.
+The hall had this tall roof-like structure that let in some natural light through its holes.

 On where the throne was kept, I have no idea but the one thing that was obvious to me was that this must have been one amazing room in this entire Leh palace.
 All around on the walls, were gorgeous murals – a lot of them fading with time.
 My guard guide said that these were over 450 – 500 years old.
 Imagine how ornate they would have been in those glory days.

-Level 6 was all about open views and closed doors of the Leh Palace.
-Right in the center of the main courtyard here, was the roof like structure that let in light for the Level 5 Hall of Public Audience.
-It stood there as a master piece while around it were poles of prayer flags kept for good luck.
+Level 6 was all about open views and closed doors of the Royal Leh Palace.
+Right in the center of the main courtyard here, was the roof-like structure that let in light for the Level 5 Hall of Public Audience.
+It stood there like a masterpiece while around it were poles of prayer flags fluttered around spreading good luck and warm vibes.

 This just felt like a nice open courtyard for you could only see closed doors and beyond those a 360 view of Leh city.
 Apparently, this courtyard was also, used for coronation ceremonies as well as other important family functions.
 The rooms here were used by the royalty but now, none of these are accessible.
 It is from here that I got a glimpse of the beautiful Shanti Stupa.